withastro/docs/src/pages/en/reference/directives-reference.md

 ### `is:raw`

-Instructs the Astro compiler to treat any children of that element as text, similar to the default behavior of `<script>` and `<style>` which don't support expressions.
+Instructs the Astro compiler to treat any children of that element as text.
 This means that all special Astro templating syntax will be ignored.

 Used internally by the `<Markdown>` component.